-State gas tax to jump 12¢ a gallon next week
+State gas tax to jump 12¢ a gallon this week

-SAN DIEGO — California’s gas tax will jump next Wednesday, boosting the price of gas by 12 cents a gallon.
+SAN DIEGO -- California’s gas tax will jump on Wednesday, sending the price of gas up 12 cents a gallon.

 The state is boosting the tax to raise billions of dollars for transportation projects.
 Under Senate Bill No. 1, the tax will increase by 12 cents, from 18 cents to 30 cents per gallon, the Los Angeles Times reported after Gov. Jerry Brown signed the legislation in April.